minprog/prog-project/info/10 Syllabus.md

 *Summer 2016 (mind you: this page is not final)*

 The programming project is the final course of the programming minor, and for the first time, you'll be able to create your very own piece of software from scratch.
-With this experience, we hope to enable you to independently study computer science or simply go out in the world and start creating your own software.
+With this experience, we hope to enable you to independently study computer science or go out in the world and start creating your own software.

 ## Instructors and assistants

 Martijn Stegeman
 Gosia Migut
 Daan van den Berg
 Hella Haanstra
 Jaap van Bergeijk
 Julian Jansen

-Please send your e-mails to <help@mprog.nl>, but more importantly, ask questions during daily meetings!
+Please send any e-mail to <help@mprog.nl>, but more importantly, ask questions during daily meetings!

-## Deliverables
+## Activies

-In this course, you will create a single software project, based on the platform knowledge you acquired in previous courses.
-You will deliver this project by way of milestones:
+In this course, you will create a single software project, based on the platform knowledge you acquired in previous courses: iOS, Android or JS/D3.
+Your task is to deliver a fully functional and useful application at the end of the course.

+*Stand-up* --- In the first week, you will start your day with a stand-up meeting to discuss progress with about four teammates.
+Every group member highlights the work of the previous day, plans for today, and potential problems ahead.
+Stand-ups might be visited by instructors or assistants.

+*Hour of code* --- In all other weeks, the day starts with a feedback session where every aspect of your application might be vetted: the concept, the interaction design, as well as the code itself.
+These sessions are meant to help one another and include constructive feedback.

+*Lab sessions* --- As expected in a project course, most of your day will be spent designing and coding up your application.
+In the afternoons, assistance will be available from the course's staff, who consult on design decisions and  provide feedback on ideas or code.

+*Friday presentations* --- You will also be part of a larger group with an assigned *mentor* who will guide and coach you during the project.
+An important part of this is the weekly presentation on Friday where you will update your group on current progress.

+*Process book* --- Together with your completed software project, you will hand in a process book that documents the development process as well as the finalized application.
+It contains your daily resume of design decisions and other considerations.

+*Product presentation* --- The final part of this course is the exhibition, where you are expected to demo your finished project to other students, family, friends and the teaching staff.
+This exhibition will take place on Friday 24 June, in the afternoon.

+## Schedule

+Your application will be developed with help of the following milestones:

-### Week 1 (day 1 - 5)
+### Week 1

 - Monday: proposal
 - Wednesday: design document
 - Friday: prototype

-### Week 2 (day 6 - 10)
+### Week 2

 - Friday: incomplete alpha version

-### Week 3 (day 11 - 15)
+### Week 3

 - Friday: complete beta version

-### Week 4 (day 16 - 20)
+### Week 4

 - Thursday: final version and report
 - Friday: product demonstration

 ## Expectations

-You are expected to:
+You are expected to participate in these course activities:

 - keep track of your progress, bottlenecks and solutions in a process book
-- work at the lab in a team of 4 to 5 students who are doing similar projects as you
+- work daily at the lab in a team of 4 to 5 students who are doing similar projects as you
+- attend daily standups and the hour of code every workday
 - share ideas and knowledge liberally, so as to help other students out with their projects
 - deliver a fully functional application, though possibly limited in options, at the end of the course
 - put all your work, including code and documentation, on GitHub
-- keep a version history of `git` commits of your project that documents daily progress
+- keep a version history of `git` commits of your project that documents your daily progress
 - make liberal use of forums, blog posts and other web pages to obtain knowledge needed to implement your application
-- cite, in a section of your project's README, and in comments, any sources you use, especially if it concerns code
+- cite, in a section of your project's README, and in comments, any sources you use, especially if it concerns borrowing code

-> Note: the project cannot be done 1) on the basis of existing code, 2) under external supervision and/or 3) in exchange for any compensation by third parties, at any time.
-It is, however, possible to do such a project outside of this course.
+> Note: the project cannot be done 1) on the basis of an existing codebase, 2) under external supervision and/or 3) in exchange for any compensation by third parties, at any time.
+It might, however, be possible to do such a project outside of this course.
 Please contact the course's instructor to discuss.

-## Activies
+## Attendance

-*Stand-up* --- You will be part of a group of five students who work on similar projects.
-In week 1, each day at 10 in the morning, you will have a stand-up meeting to discuss progress.
-Every group member highlights the work of the previous day, plans for today, and potential problems ahead.
-From time to time, stand-ups will be visited by instructors or assistants.
-Need to make a selfie.

-*Hour of code* --- where you will present your code an explain your design decisions.
-These sessions are meant to help each other and provide constructive feedback.

-*Lab sessions* ---

-*Friday presentations* --- You will also be part of a larger group with an assigned *mentor* who will guide and coach you during the project.
-An important part of this is the weekly presentation on Friday where you will update your group on current progress.

-*Process book* --- Together with your completed software project, you will hand in a process book that documents the development process as well as the finalized application.
-This will help us grade your project.
-Without a detailed process book, we cannot grade your project.

-*Product presentation* --- The final part of this course is the exhibition, where you are expected to demo your finished project to other students, family, friends and the teaching staff.
-This exhibition will take place on Friday 24 June, in the afternoon.
+You are expected to attend every project day (20 days) between 10:00 and 17:00.
+You are allowed to miss 10% of this time during the course, but you must in any case attend:

+- the first Monday (because of the first deadline)
+- every Friday presentation session

+In cases of emergency, please inform the instructors immediately to make arrangements on finishing the course.
+In many cases, this will entail finishing the course in the following semester.

 ## Assessment